pptrick/Object-Pursuit/model/coeffnet/readme.md

 The hyper-block is defined in `hypernet_block.py`.  `HypernetFCBlock` is the fully-connected hyper-block, which is no longer used anymore. `HypernetConvBlock` is the convolutional hyper-block we currently use.

 ## primary network(deeplab segmentation network)
-The primary network, or segmentation network, is defined in `deeplab_block` directory, each file defines an independent part in deeplabv3+.
-However, these blocks are actually functions instead of network module, taking the training data and **network weights** as input.
+The primary network, or segmentation network, is defined in `deeplab_block` directory; each file defines an independent part in deeplabv3+.
+However, these blocks are actually functions instead of network modules, taking the training data and **network weights** as input.
 We implement both the function version and the network version of the backbone (resnet18).

 ## overall structure
 In *Object Pursuit* and other applications, we need to learn a latent vector z for novel object representation or optimize combination coefficients of the bases for object expression.
-The latent vector z is the input of the hypernetwork, and it could be implemented as optimizable parameters, so does the coefficients.
-For convenience, we design top-level models that help manage hypernetwork, primary network and latent codes.
+The latent vector z is the input of the hypernetwork, and it could be implemented as optimizable parameters, and so does the coefficients.
+For convenience, we design top-level models that help manage hypernetwork, primary network, and latent codes.
 These models are defined in `coeffnet.py` and `coeffnet_simple.py`.
-Both of these files define `Singlenet` and `Coeffnet`, the former contains and optimizes the latent code z, the latter contains and optimizes the coefficients.
+Both of these files define `Singlenet` and `Coeffnet`; the former contains and optimizes the latent code z, and the latter contains and optimizes the coefficients.
 Both of them take color images as input and output segmentation masks.
-The difference between these two files is that the models defined in `coeffnet_simple.py` contain parameters of z/coeff only, and the hypernet/backbone should be instantiate somewhere outside, while  the models defined in `coeffnet.py`  contain parameters of z/coeff, the hypernet and the backbone.
-The `coeffnet.py` is usually used in one-shot applications while the `coeffnet_simple.py` is used in *Object Pursuit* for decoupling.
+The difference between these two files is that the models defined in `coeffnet_simple.py` contain parameters of z/coeff only, and the hypernet/backbone should be instantiated somewhere outside, while  the models defined in `coeffnet.py`  contain parameters of z/coeff, the hypernet, and the backbone.
+The `coeffnet.py` is usually used in one-shot applications, while the `coeffnet_simple.py` is used in *Object Pursuit* for decoupling.

-For pretrained models loading (take `coeffnet.py` as example):
+For pretrained models loading:

-- load pretrained z: For `Singlenet`, it is likely for you to initialize its z with pretrained z.
+- Load pretrained z: For `Singlenet`, it is likely for you to initialize its z with pretrained z.
 You may use `load_z()` to load z from a `Singlenet` parameter file (.pth) or a z file (.json)
-- load pretrained bases: For `Coeffnet`, it is likely for you to load pretrained bases for linear combination.
+- Load pretrained bases: For `Coeffnet`, it is likely for you to load pretrained bases for linear combinations.
 You could pass the directory of bases (a dir contains several z file) to the `base_dir` param when constructing the `Coeffnet`
-- load pretrained hypernet: use `init_hypernet()`, pass the path of the pretrained model (.pth) to `hypernet_path`.
+- Load pretrained hypernet: use `init_hypernet()`, pass the path of the pretrained model (.pth) to `hypernet_path`.
 (Both top-level model and hypernetwork are accepted)
-- load pretrained backbone: please be careful, if `use_backbone` is set to False, the backbone won't be defined as a network, but as a function that takes weights generated the hypernet.  if `use_backbone` is set to True, use `init_backbone` to load a pretrained backbone.
+- Load pretrained backbone: please be careful, if `use_backbone` is set to False, the backbone won't be defined as a network, but as a function that takes weights generated by the hypernet.  if `use_backbone` is set to True, use `init_backbone` to load a pretrained backbone.

 > Please avoid using `torch.load` to load pretrained models directly.
-Due to the diversity of network implementation, we have made our loading method compatible to all forms of network we defined.
+Due to the diversity of network implementation, we have made our loading method compatible to all forms of the network we defined.

 Also, you may find `Multinet` for joint training in `pretrain/_model.py` .